specgen-io/goven/README.md

 goven release -name github.com/example/mymodule
 ```

-The `-major` option could be used to specify major version of the vendored module.
-In the case below the vendored module will be named `github.com/example/mymodule/v2` and also it will be pushed into `v2` folder of the repository:
+In the case below the vendored module will be named `github.com/example/mymodule/v2` and also it will be pushed into `v2` folder of the repository as go requires:

 ```
 goven release -name github.com/example/mymodule/v2